CLINDA-AAU/ccostr/README.md

 CenCost
 =======

-R package to calculate estimates of total costs with censored data
+**(warning estimates might be wrong)** R package to calculate estimates of total costs with censored data

 Overview
 --------